Vanguard vs Hargreaves Lansdown: what’s the difference?

 Passive investing beats active management over time.

-Strategic long-term approach so there’s no need to constantly buy and sell.
+Promoting a strategic long-term approach, so there’s no need to constantly buy and sell investments.

 Hargreaves Lansdown philosophy

-Provides guidance and research to support active decisions.
+Provides financial advice and research to support active decisions.

-Which approach you align with should guide your choice of platform.
-Passive investors fit best with Vanguard, while those who enjoy actively managing their portfolio may prefer HL.
+The approach you align with should guide your choice of platform.
+Passive investors may find Vanguard is a better fit for them, while those who enjoy actively managing their portfolio may prefer HL.

-Regarding investment outlook, Vanguard suits passive, long term investors compared to Hargreaves Lansdown’s model, which is better suited to those who change their investments more frequently.
+Regarding investment outlook, Vanguard suits passive, long-term investors compared to Hargreaves Lansdown’s model, which is more aligned to those who change their investments more frequently.

 You should weigh up these key differences to decide which platform fits your investment philosophy and needs.